Exploring and Benchmarking the Planning Capabilities of Large Language Models: Benchmark

 The creation of all PDDL datasets follows a three-step procedure.
 (1) Initially, the process involves the creation of an initial state and a goal (target state).
 (2) Subsequently, the initial state and goal are utilized to formulate a problem in PDDL.
 (3) Finally, the problem is solved using a classic planner {\tt Fast-Downward}\footnote{\url{https://github.com/aibasel/downward}}.

-This procedure is iterated with increasingly difficult configurations for a selected number of problems.
-The result of this procedure are datasets that comprise a set of problems in PDDL and their solutions, i.e., the plans to solve the problems.

-Importantly, this procedure enables us to create datasets with increasingly difficult problems, which are appropriate for assessing the ability to plan using different methods, such as in-context learning versus Supervised Fine-Tuning.
+This procedure is repeated with increasingly difficult configurations for a select number of problems.
+The result of this procedure are additional datasets that comprise a set of PDDL problems and solutions of various difficulty.
+Importantly, this procedure enables us to create datasets with increasingly difficult problems and any number of samples, which are appropriate for assessing the ability to plan using different methods, such as in-context learning versus Supervised Fine-Tuning.
 Moreover, we can scale the dataset generation and create as many instances as needed for different investigations.
 We provide the details of our benchmark suite below.

-We perform planning for Blocksworld, Logistics and Minigrid both for PDDL and Natural Language.
+We perform planning for BlocksWorld, Logistics and Minigrid both for PDDL and Natural Language.
 For the mapping to natural language, we use a slot filling technique which maps each predicate of the initialization and goal as well the action to sentences (Appendix \ref{app:nl-mapping}).
 For the verification of the plans, we use regular expressions to map the plan in Natural Language back to PDDL.

-\subparagraph{BlocksWorld} BlocksWorld is a standard planning problem from International Planning Conference (IPC)-2000 \footnote{\url{https://github.com/potassco/pddl-instances/tree/master/ipc-2000}}.
+\textbf{BlocksWorld: } BlocksWorld is a standard planning problem from International Planning Conference (IPC)-2000 \footnote{\url{https://github.com/potassco/pddl-instances/tree/master/ipc-2000}}.
 This domain consists of a set of blocks, a table and a robot hand, where the goal is to move from one block configuration to another.

-In the creation of the BlocksWorld dataset as outlined in Algorithm \ref{alg:create_blockworld}, the key parameters include the maximum number of blocks $num\_blocks$ and the quantity of examples $n$ to be generated for each block count.
-Here, the maximum number of blocks is a number greater than 3.
-As we use uniform sampling, this results in a linear increase in the number of more complex examples.
-However, it's important to note that as the number of blocks increases, the simpler combinations are exhausted since all possible combinations might be included.
-The methods {\em CreateStacks} generates random stacks of blocks, iteratively sampling from the available blocks to determine stack heights until all blocks are utilized.
-The method {\em CreatePro} denotes a simple method to translate the block configuration into PDDL which is python reimplementation of functionality in 4ops-Blockworld code\}\footnote{\url{https://github.com/AI-Planning/pddl-generators/tree/main/blocksworld/4ops}}.

-We generate a datase for 3 to 7 blocks.
-We produced 28k unique BlocksWorld samples.
+We generate a dataset for 3 to 7 blocks.
+As detailed in the Appendix~\ref{app:create}, we produced 28k unique BlocksWorld samples.
 From these, 25.5k were randomly selected for the training set and 2,500 for the validation set.
-We describe the mapping via templates from PDDL to natural language in the appendix~\ref{app:pddl-to-nl}.